a-djebali/recommendations-from-scratch-/README.md

 ## Overview

 The notebook introduces recommendation systems and its applications in a nutshell.
 Then get you started and build a simple engine.
 And as you move along, you will learn how to build a real-time recommendation engine, a scalable recommendation engine, and more with popular frameworks such as R, Python, Spark, Neo4j, and Hadoop.
-You will also the best parctices for buidling recommender systems, pros and cons of each recommendation technique and which one suits you the best.
+You will also leran the best practices for buidling recommender systems, pros and cons of each recommendation technique and which one suits you the best.

 ## Dependencies